-- There are a number of conditions in which a City owned tree may require removal, such as due to poor health condition, or a tree may be causing damage to private property, etc. If a City tree is deemed to require removal, the Parks and Landscape Dept. endeavours to plant replacement trees at a 1:1 ratio.
+- There are a number of conditions in which a City owned tree may require removal, such as due to poor health condition, or a tree may be causing damage to private property, etc. If a City tree is deemed to require removal, the Parks and Landscape Dept. endeavours to plant replacement trees at a 1:12:1 ratio.
 As much as possible, staff attempt to locate the replacement planting in the same location as the removed tree, however there are occasions where the same location is not suitable for a new planting.
-In those circumstances the replacement tree will be planted in a more suitable location. - Priority will be given to areas of the City that have little or no tree canopy. - Provide opportunity to abutting property owners to select preferred species from list. - New and/or replacement plantings shall be native species whenever possible and shall be in conformance with the City's tree planting specifications. - The City shall endeavour to ensure that there is a minimum of one boulevard tree in front of every property (provided that the boulevard is capable of supporting a tree planting).
+In those circumstances the replacement tree will be planted in a more suitable location.
+Replacement plantings shall be native species as much as possible and shall be in conformance with the City's tree planting specifications. - Replace each removed street tree with two trees, to compensate for the loss of a mature tree canopy, preferably on the same block.
+In blocks and neighbourhoods where there are few street trees, plant three. - Priority will be given to areas of the City that have little or no tree canopy. - Provide opportunity to abutting property owners to select preferred species from list. - Update species list to remove certain non-native species (particularly those that can become invasive, like Norway Maple) and include new native cultivars that have been bred for resistance to pests (such as elm). - Identify and eradicate invasive species of trees and vegetation before spreading makes it too costly to take action.